Remote Project Management: 8 Killer Hacks To Rock Like A Pro

 You can also schedule a time for virtual lunch breaks where all your team members can eat lunch together and talk about different topics.

-Not only this, you can even make pairs every week in your team so that they can get to know each other appropriately.
+Also, you can even make pairs every week in your team so they can get to know each other appropriately.

 Creating and valuing a culture deck